 These are the best rosemary shortbread cookies made with brown sugar!
-They’re buttery, chewy and have the perfect shortbread crisp with a classic shortbread flavor.
-Make them into any shape you want, we chose stars to create the perfect Christmas shortbread cookies.
-Also check out our favorite cookie recipes too.
+They’re buttery and chewy and have the perfect shortbread crisp with a classic shortbread flavor.

 If you love shortbread cookies as much as we do, try our very popular lemon and thyme shortbread cookies and our classic thumbprint cookie recipe too!
 They’re both absolutely incredible.

 We love these cookies because they have a rich buttery flavor.
-The brown sugar adds even more flavor depth and the rosemary creates a beautiful, earthy flavor and they’re perfect Christmas shortbread cookies.
+The brown sugar adds even more flavor depth, and the rosemary creates a beautiful, earthy flavor, and they’re perfect Christmas shortbread cookies.

 How to Make Rosemary Shortbread Cookies